taginfo/testserver/README.md

     --ssh-key admin
 ```

+(Depending an what you want to do, you might need a smaller or bigger virtual
+machine.
+For updating from a planet file you probably need a cx51 with 32 GB
+RAM.
+If you are just running the UI, a smaller machine is fine.)

 * You should now be able to log into the server as root (`hcloud server
   ssh taginfo`).
 * Copy the script `init.sh` to the new server and run it as `root` user: